osmcode/experimental-osm-db/README.md

 You'll need Libosmium (http://osmcode.org/libosmium) and its dependencies installed first.

+These programs will only for on 64bit systems.

 For some programs you need [leveldb](https://github.com/google/leveldb).
 On Debian/Ubuntu that's package `libleveldb-dev`.